diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### Processing Guarantees
 Due to Spark Streaming’s worker fault-tolerance guarantees, it can provide `exactly-once semantics` for all transformations — even if a worker fails and some data gets reprocessed, the final transformed result (that is, the transformed RDDs) will be the same as if the data were processed exactly once.

-However, when the transformed result is to be pushed to external systems using output operations, `the task pushing the result may get executed multiple times due to failures`, and some data can get pushed multiple times.
+`However, when the transformed result is to be pushed to external systems using output operations, the task pushing the result may get executed multiple times due to failures, and some data can get pushed multiple times`.
 Since this involves external systems, it is up to the system-specific code to handle this case.
-We can `either use transactions` to push to external systems (that is, atomically push one RDD partition at a time), or design updates to be idempotent operations (such that multiple runs of an update still produce the same result).
+We can `either use transactions` to push to external systems (that is, atomically push one RDD partition at a time), or design updates to be `idempotent operations` (such that multiple runs of an update still produce the same result).

 ### Streaming UI
 Spark Streaming provides a special UI page that lets us look at what applications are doing.
-This is available in a Streaming tab on the normal Spark UI (typically http://<driver>:4040).
+This is available in `a Streaming tab` on the normal Spark UI (typically http://<driver>:4040).

 ### Streaming Performance Considerations
 #### Batch and Window Sizes
 The most common question is what minimum batch size Spark Streaming can use.
 In general, `500 milliseconds has proven to be a good minimum size for many applications`. `The best approach is to start with a larger batch size (around 10 seconds) and work your way down to a smaller batch size`.
 If the processing times reported in the Streaming UI remain consistent, then you can continue to decrease the batch size, but if they are increasing you may have reached the limit for your application.

 In a similar way, for windowed operations, the interval at which you compute a result (i.e., the slide interval) has a big impact on performance.
-Consider increasing this interval for expensive computations if it is a bottleneck???
+Consider increasing this interval for expensive computations(PS: compared to mass data processing) if it is a bottleneck.

 #### Steaming's Level of Parallelism
 A common way to reduce the processing time of batches is to increase the parallelism.
 There are three ways to increase the parallelism:
-1. Increasing the number of receivers
+1. `Increasing the number of receivers`
 Receivers can sometimes act as a bottleneck if there are too many records for a single machine to read in and distribute.
 You can add more receivers by creating multiple input DStreams (which creates multiple receivers), and then applying union to merge them into a single stream.
 2. Explicitly repartitioning received data
-If receivers cannot be increased anymore, you can further redistribute the received data by explicitly repartitioning the input stream (or the union of multiple streams) using DStream.repartition.
+If receivers cannot be increased anymore, you can further redistribute the received data by explicitly repartitioning the input stream (or `the union of multiple streams`) using DStream.repartition.
 3. Increasing parallelism in aggregation
 For operations like reduceByKey(), you can specify the parallelism as a second parameter, as already discussed for RDDs.

 #### Garbage Collection and Memory Usage
 You can minimize unpredictably large pauses due to GC by enabling Java’s Concurrent Mark-Sweep garbage collector.
-(PS: why not ParallelScanvenge for better throughput?)
+(PS: why not ParallelScanvenge for better throughput?
+Maybe because it is streaming, honors timely fashion)

 Caching RDDs in serialized form (instead of as native objects) also reduces GC pressure, which is why, by default, RDDs generated by Spark Streaming are stored in serialized form.
 Using Kryo serialization further reduces the memory required for the in-memory representation of cached data.

 Spark also allows us to control how cached/persisted RDDs are evicted from the cache.
 By default Spark uses an LRU cache.
-Spark will also explicitly evict RDDs older than a certain time period if you set spark.cleaner.ttl. `By preemptively evicting RDDs that we are unlikely to need from the cache, we may be able to reduce the GC pressure.`
+Spark will also explicitly evict RDDs older than a certain time period if you set `spark.cleaner.ttl`. `By preemptively evicting RDDs that we are unlikely to need from the cache, we may be able to reduce the GC pressure.`

 ## Miscellaneous
 ### References